lukas1474/nasa_search/README.md

 # NASA search

-A simple application where you can search for a location that interests you and see its satellite photo from NASA :)
+Simple application where you can search for a location that interests you and see it satellite photo from NASA :)